Did you miss a session from GamesBeat Summit 2022? All sessions are available to stream now. Watch now.

 Google today introduced Live Caption, an Android Q feature that provides real-time continuous speech transcription on your phone.
 In short, Android Q will be able to caption any media on your phone.
-That includes songs, audio recordings, podcasts, phone calls, video calls, and so on.
+That includes songs, audio recordings, podcasts, and so on.
 It can be content that you recorded or that you downloaded.
 It can be from a first-party app or a third-party app.
 If your phone can play it, your phone can caption it.

 “Live Caption makes all content, no matter its origin, more accessible to everyone,” Google CEO Sundar Pichai said onstage.
 “The incredible thing is that it works completely on device.
 So there’s no delay.”